jeromerg/NCase/README.md

 Next Steps
 ==========

-Enjoy NCase!
+I hope you will enjoy NCase!
 Please provide feedbacks, critics, and suggestions!

 NCase is under continuous development.
 Coming features are: